ComputerAidedLL/coq-ll/README.md

-# Propositional and First Order Linear Logic in Coq
+# Propositional and First Order Linear Logic in Rocq

-We formalize in Coq different sequent calculi for propositional and first order linear logic (LL) and we prove them to be equivalent.
+We formalize in the Rocq Prover different sequent calculi for propositional and first order linear logic (LL) and we prove them to be equivalent.
 We also prove some meta-theorems, including cut-elimination and the completeness of the focused system.
 The focused system can be then used for proving adequacy between LL and (logical / computational) systems encoded in LL.
 See for instance the example in ./FOLL/Examples/LJLL.v

 More details in <a href="https://www.sciencedirect.com/science/article/pii/S157106611830080X">this paper </a>.